 Select the TCP monitor you created earlier, and click Ok.

-Click Save Record to save your changes.
+Click Save record to save your changes.

-Now, when the TCP monitor detects a failed endpoint, it automatically adjusts the answer metadata to indicate that the endpoint is “down.”
+When the TCP monitor detects a failed endpoint, it automatically adjusts the answer metadata to indicate that the endpoint is “down.”
 As a result, DNS traffic is steered to better-performing endpoints.